19wh1a0505/CollabCode-Multi-User-Code-Editor/README.md

-# Sync Code: Realtime Collaborative Code Editor
+# CollabCode: Multi-User Code Editor

 ## Introduction

 Are you tired of sending code snippets back and forth, struggling to debug and collaborate with your team?
-Look no further! **Sync Code** is here to revolutionize the way you code together.
-This powerful and intuitive collaborative code editor is designed to empower developers, and teams to work seamlessly in real-time, regardless of their location.
-With **Sync Code**, you can code together, debug together, and ship faster, together.
+Look no further!
+CollabCode is here to transform the way developers work together.
+This powerful and intuitive multi-user code editor enables seamless, real-time collaboration, making pair programming and debugging more efficient than ever.
+Whether your team is remote or in-office, CollabCode ensures smooth coding, instant feedback, and faster project delivery.
+With CollabCode, you can code together, debug together, and ship faster—together!

 ## Features